 The heaviest responsibility falls on producers, e.g. the manufacturer of a product.
 But distributors - such as shops and wholesalers - also have legal responsibilities.

 Failing to meet your responsibilities can have serious consequences.
 You could face legal action with possible fines or even imprisonment.
 You could also be sued by anyone who has been injured or has suffered damage to personal property as a result of using your product.

-- Product liability and safety law - Government guide outlining the basics of product liability and product safety law.
-It will help you understand how you are affected and what action you need to take
+Product liability and safety law is a government guide outlining the basics of product liability and product safety law.
+It will help you understand how you are affected and what action you need to take.

 The letters ‘CE’ appear on many products that are traded on the single market in the European Economic Area (EEA).

 The CE marking is required for many products.
 It: